10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 3. Rondebosch Boys’ Preparatory School (Rondebosch)

-For more information, visit the Rondebosch Boys’ Prep website.
+For more information, visit the Rondebosch Boys’ Preparatory School website.

 4. Wynberg Girls’ Junior School (Wynberg)